praneshvittal/capistranotuts/README.md

 execute "ls /var/tmp/sample.txt;", raise_on_non_zero_exit: false
 ```

-So even if `sample.txt` doesn't exist, Capistrano won't terminate.
+So even if `sample.txt` doesn't exist, Capistrano won't terminate with an error.
 However, this is risky because in most cases you either want it to terminate or do something else if it fails.
 This is where `if test()` triumphs.

-This means you can use `if else` logic with unix commands inside `test()`
+This means you can use `if else` logic with unix commands inside `test()..`

-Back to the main code block, It checks if the war file exists and prompts the user to download again else download the file.
+Back to the main code block, It checks if the war file exists and prompts the user to download again otherwise just download the file.

 Lets keep breaking it down: